make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 # Pseudorandom

-> - This is probably my favourite comic:
+- This is probably my favourite comic (_read it_).
->   - To be fair, the code is well-commented...
+- To be fair, the code is well-commented...
->   - But I'd like to see at least one unit test for it...

-- Clearly we need to qualify what we mean by "random".
+- But clearly we need to qualify what we mean by "random".
 - Has anyone here played the game Minecraft?
 - In Minecraft, each world is generated uniquely from a **seed** value that you can share with other players.
 - If you use the same seed as another player, then you both play in the same world.
-- For our game, we want something similar:
+- For our game, we want something similar.
 - We want to generate the planet's terrain procedurally based on a seed value.
 - Given a seed, the terrain that we generate must be the same in every detail.
 - But we also want the terrain to look random, meaning there should be no visible patterns.
 - We call this **pseudorandom**: The terrain is random-looking but perfectly reproducible based on the initial seed.

 # Generating random terrain